aws-samples/eks-workshop-developers/website/docs/intro/python/refactoring.md

 ### 1. One codebase tracked in revision control, many deploys
 <!--@Smruti -->

 It's important to use one codebase when working in multiple environments to maintain consistency and efficiency.
 This helps avoid different code paths and makes CI/CD pipelines more efficient.
 By following this principle, you'll be able to manage multiple deployments, such as staging or production environments, without added confusion or overhead.
-Production, staging and test environments releases can be segregated with branches or with [tags](https://git-scm.com/book/en/v2/Git-Basics-Tagging#_git_tagging).
-The specific branch or the release tag can be deployed in the environment using GitOps.
-Follow this link to know more about [Gitops](https://www.eksworkshop.com/docs/automation/gitops/).
-We've organized the FastAPI application, Docker configurations, and Kubernetes YAML files in the [python-fastapi-demo-docker](https://github.com/aws-samples/python-fastapi-demo-docker) project to make management and deployments easier.
+An effective strategy to manage these deployments is through the use of branches or tags in your version control system.
+Production, staging, and test environment releases can be segregated using either distinct branches or with [tags](https://git-scm.com/book/en/v2/Git-Basics-Tagging#_git_tagging).
+This allows for specific branches or release tags to be deployed in each environment using GitOps principles, ensuring a streamlined and organized deployment process.
+For more information, see [GitOps](https://www.eksworkshop.com/docs/automation/gitops/).
+In the [python-fastapi-demo-docker](https://github.com/aws-samples/python-fastapi-demo-docker) project, we've organized the FastAPI application, Docker configurations, and Kubernetes YAML files to facilitate easy management and deployments.
 To illustrate this, consider the following:

 #### In App